Armies from 1066 or later at Irvine 2023

 On the flip side however, the terrain had fallen extremely well for the Ottomans as they had managed to bring the French army to battle on a near-open plain leaving the Gallic contingent nowhere to anchor their flanks.

-As the streets of Kilmarnock filled with laughter for the festival of Sean Connery's whisky-soaked bagpipes, the French resolved to form a defensive bastion as best they could, as the Ottomans prepared to sweep forward across the steppe-like plain and seek to draw out the solid line of well protected infantrymen
+As many of the men fell under the baleful influence of Kenny Dalgleish's Glaswegian Proclaimers Greatest Hits Album, the French resolved to form a defensive bastion as best they could, as the Ottomans prepared to sweep forward across the steppe-like plain and seek to draw out the solid line of well protected infantrymen

 Scotland's Royal Family